Thoughtscript/python_api_2023/README.md

 1. A basic CRUD REST API with backing database and minimum viable User Interface built in Angular.
 2. A suite of [Machine Learning models](backend/ml/README.md) built to *teach* a computer how to use (Classical, [Zero Order](https://www.thoughtscript.io/papers/000000000001)) logic (*Statistically*, through Linear Regression rather than to stipulate Boolean Algebra as such through *Imperative* programming languages) whilst adding XOR, NAND, and Biconditional.
 Philosophically this aligns with [Putnam's](https://philpapers.org/rec/PUTILE) approach.
+    * Unit Tests are supplied in the Python scripts.
 3. To expose those Machine Learning models through an API accessible only through [Postman](postman/Python%20ML%20API.postman_collection.json) since examples about how to do this easily seem lacking.
+    * Integration Tests are defined in the Postman Collection.

 ## Use